Visiting, staying in touch and dropping off personal items

-Here is a summary of information:
+Here is a summary of our information:

 • We can only accommodate two visitors per patient at any one time.
+If you wish for more than two people to visit, please speak to the nurse in charge.

-Mask wearing and helping prevent the spread of infection
+How you can help us prevent the spread of infection

 • Hand hygiene is essential in preventing the spread of infection, so please clean your hands with the alcohol gel provided when entering and leaving our wards/departments/hospitals/health centres.